About the author

 Project Cap: None

-Terms: 10-30% credit for all crew, depending on the production budget.
+Terms: 10% to 30% credit for all crew, depending on the production budget.

-All project types are eligible for Connecticut film tax credit, including game shows, talk shows, and reality TV; however, the production company must spend at least $100,000 in the state.
+All project types are eligible for Connecticut film tax credits, including game shows, talk shows, and reality TV; however, the production company must spend at least $100,000 in the state to qualify.

 8. Delaware